NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`(get_farfield near2far x)`**
 —
-Given a `vector3` point `x` which can lie anywhere outside the near-field surface, including outside the computational cell and a near2far object, returns the computed (Fourier-transformed) "far" fields at `x` as list of length 6`nfreq`, consisting of fields (Ex1,Ey1,Ez1,Hx1,Hy1,Hz1,Ex2,Ey2,Ez2,Hx2,Hy2,Hz2,...) for the frequencies 1,2,…,`nfreq`.
+Given a `vector3` point `x` which can lie anywhere outside the near-field surface, including outside the cell and a near2far object, returns the computed (Fourier-transformed) "far" fields at `x` as list of length 6`nfreq`, consisting of fields (Ex1,Ey1,Ez1,Hx1,Hy1,Hz1,Ex2,Ey2,Ez2,Hx2,Hy2,Hz2,...) for the frequencies 1,2,…,`nfreq`.

 **`(get-near2far-freqs n2f)`**
 —